Trump came in contact with 500 people between first positive test and hospitalization: report - NewsBreak

 He came in contact with people either in close proximity to him or at events, according to the report.
 The number, however, doesn’t include people present at his rallies.

-In the time following the initial test, Trump did not take extra precautions such as mask-wearing or social distancing as preventative measures for those he came in contact with after the positive test on Sept.
-26, 2020, The Post said.Trump calls top US general a ‘f—— idiot’ in speech at Mar-a-Lago

-The newspaper reviewed Trump’s scheduled events in the week after he tested positive to attempt to account for the number of people he may have came in contact with.
+The newspaper reviewed Trump’s scheduled events in the week after he tested positive to attempt to account for the number of people he may have come in contact with.

 Among the events Trump attended after his initial COVID-19 positive test was a Rose Garden ceremony, packed with people, to announce his nomination of Amy Coney Barrett to the Supreme Court and an event in the East Wing for Gold Star families who have lost loved ones to military combat.